apache088/ntu-sctp-dsai1f-project-team6/citibike-ingestion/README.md

 Data is downloaded as csv file from the citybikenyc website ([here ](https://citibikenyc.com/system-data) and [here](https://s3.amazonaws.com/tripdata/index.html)) and load into DuckDB (local data source).

+Load csv file into DuckDB:
+- We have provided 2 ways to perform this:
+  - A Jupyter notebook at notebooks/[create_db.ipynb](../notebooks/create_db.ipynb)
+  - A Python script at duckdb/[load_csv_to_duckdb.py](../duckdb/load_csv_to_duckdb.py)
+- Each of the above methods will produce an output database file at its specified location.
+  - For subsequent meltano steps, please ensure the `DUCKDB_PATH` in your [.env](../.env) file reflects the actual path to the file.
+- Notes:
+  - Using just 1 of the above methods is sufficient.
+  - Please ensure the expected csv file (data/in/[JC-202505-citibike-tripdata.csv](../data/in/JC-202505-citibike-tripdata.csv)) is at the location required by the notebook/script before executing them.

 We use Meltano to orchestrate an EL pipeline: